WARK (AM): History

+The station signed on the air on July 20, 1947.

 During the 1960s and 1970s, while owned by Washington DC–based Rau Radio, WARK was a primary source for top 40 music in Hagerstown.
 Around 1977, WARK adjusted its format to "Adult Rock" (an early form of the "adult contemporary" format) and took on the 15ARK moniker.
 This lasted until February 1981, when they became Skyline Radio, a mixed talk/music format.
 It failed within three months; the station was again playing Adult Rock on 15ARK as of May 1981, and made a last foray into a broader Top 40 format with "The Ark" in early/mid-1982.
 In August 1982, the station changed format again to the Music of Your Life syndicated format.
-This lasted until sometime in the early 2000s, when they became a full-time talk radio station.
+This lasted until sometime in the mid 2000s, when they became a full-time talk radio station.
 In October 1982, Rau Radio sold WARK to Manning Broadcasting; in 2005, the station was acquired by Nassau Broadcasting Partners.